slootjes/unifi-usg-kpn/README.md

 Let's get started.

 Pull the `config.gateway.json`  from the repo and change the following:
-1. Replace the MAC address placeholder `xx-xx-xx-xx-xx-xx` with the real MAC address of the USG (see *Setup basic Internet, step 2*).
+1. Adjust the IP ranges / DHCP ranges to you're liking (currently `192.168.100.1/24`) but they can be any range as long as they do not overlap public IP spaces (duh) and the IPTV ranges KPN uses.
-2. Adjust the IP ranges / DHCP ranges to you're liking (currently `192.168.100.1/24`) but they can be any range as long as they do not overlap public IP spaces (duh) and the IPTV ranges KPN uses.
+2. Save the file (using UNIX file format)
-3. Save the file (using UNIX file format)
+3. (optional) Use an online JSON validator to check of you have created / not corrupted the JSON file.
-4. (optional) Use an online JSON validator to check of you have created / not corrupted the JSON file.
+4. (optional) If you want to put your decoders into their own VLAN make sure to first read the VLANs section before continuing.

 ### 3. Publish and provision the configuration
 In order for the file to by applied to the USG you need to upload it to the **Unifi Controller** from there you can provision it to the USG.